hashlips-lab/nft-erc721-collection/README.md

 - customizable minting DAPP (from basic branding to complete customization)

 ## YouTube tutorials
-- Basic usage, deploy a collection in a few minutes: _COMING SOON_
+- Deploy an NFT collection in 5 Min: https://youtu.be/ynZzPNkS1nk
 - _More videos coming soon..._

 ## Requirements